yuehniu/homepage/index.md

       then designs architecture in FPGA to efficiently support real-time inference.
       He also proposes SPEC2 to compress and accelerate a NN model in the frequency domain.

+### News

+Our paper has been accepted to TMLR 2023.

 <div class="end-examples"></div>